This content has been machine translated dynamically.

 wiprep-daily.*.amazonaws.comon port 443 to obtain IP data from AWS.

-Each packet engine requires at least 4 GB to function properly when IP Reputation feature is enabled.
+Each packet engine requires at least 4 GB to function properly when the IP Reputation feature is enabled.

 PI Expressions.
 The IP Reputation feature can be configured by using default syntax expressions in the policies bound to supported modules, such as Web AppFirewall and responder.
 Following are two examples showing expressions that can be used to detect whether the client IP address is malicious